Delhi Police raid home of former ‘NewsClick’ journalist Anusha Paul in Kerala

 Paul also told the news website that she knew Tiwari since she is also a member of the Communist Party of India (Marxist).
 “I am a state committee member of Delhi unit of the Democratic Youth Federation of India (DYFI) and its state treasurer,” she told Mathrubhumi.

-She was also asked whether she reported on the farmers’ protests, National Register of Citizens-Citizenship Amendment Act protests and the Covid-19 management of the Central government led by the Bharatiya Janata Party.
+She was also asked whether she reported on the farmers’ protests, National Register of Citizens-Citizenship Amendment Act protests and the management of the Covid pandemic by the Central government led by the Bharatiya Janata Party.

 The Kerala Police told Paul that they were not aware of the Delhi Police team conducting raids at her home.